Rent-My-Tent/Rent-My-Tent/competitive_landscape.md

-### Competitors can be loosely categorised into three main groups...
+### Competitors can be loosely categorised into three main groups

-visual
+> Specialist Retailers | Online Marketplaces | Creative Initiatives

 ---

-**Specialist retailers** are the primary outlet for outdoor equipment & camping gear so they make up our first group of competitors.
+**Specialist Retailers** are the primary outlet for outdoor equipment & camping gear so they make up our first group of competitors.

 The UK retail market is dominated by long-standing operators Blacks and Millets.
 In the US, 82 year old REI is the market leader, operating 158 retail stores in 37 states.
 REI also operates an equipment rental service.